BrianHicks/elm-csv/README.md

 Things I'd appreciate help with:

-- Testing the parser on many kinds of CSV and TSV data.
+- **Testing the parser on many kinds of CSV and TSV data.**
   If you find that some software produces something that this library can't handle, please open an issue with a sample!

-- Feedback on speed.
+- **Feedback on speed.**
-  For the data sizes I'm working with in my use of this library, speed is unlikely to be an issue.
-  If you're parsing a *lot* of data, though, it may be for you.
   If you find that this library has become a bottleneck in your application, please open an issue.

-- Feedback on decoders for things you find necessary (but please open an issue and talk through it instead of jumping straight to a PR!)
+- **Feedback on decoders for things you find necessary** (but please open an issue and talk through it instead of jumping straight to a PR!)
   Some things I've thought of: `parse : Parser.Parser a -> Decoder a` and `json : Json.Decode.Decoder a -> Decoder a`.
-  The reason they're not in the library now is because a) `fromResult` exists to make those easier and b) I don't want to add new dependencies without good reason.
+  The reason they're not in the library now is because a) `fromResult` exists to make those easier and b) I don't want to add new package-level dependencies without a good reason.
   If you find yourself writing things like this constantly, though, let's talk about them!

-Things I'd appreciate seeing PRs for, which we probably don't need to coordinate much on other than a heads-up that you're doing the work:

-- Benchmarking and performance improvements.
-  Internally, we just use `List` for everything.
-  Some smart application of `Array` could potentially perform a lot better, but I have held off optimizing since I haven't measured!

-- Docs.
+- **Docs.**
   Always docs.
   Forever docs.

 ## Climate Action

-I want my open-source activities to support projects addressing the climate crisis (for example, projects in clean energy, public transit, reforestation, or sustainable agriculture.)
+I want my open-source work to support projects addressing the climate crisis (for example, projects in clean energy, public transit, reforestation, or sustainable agriculture.)
 If you are working on such a project, and find a bug or missing feature in any of my libraries, **please let me know and I will treat your issue as high priority.**
 I'd also be happy to support such projects in other ways.
 In particular, I've worked with Elm for a long time and would be happy to advise on your implementation.